 1. Create a script by drag and drop your components

 4. Click on “Output from Previous Component” Checkbox

 5. Select the Output parameter from Component 1

 Types of Environment Variables in UFT:

-If you want to modify them..go to XML file which are stored and right click on that file click n edit.
+If you want to modify them..go to an XML file which is stored and right-click on that file click n edit.
 The script will open, there you can edit name and value.

 Environment.Value("name")= "abc" //'calling that veriable-- msgbox Environment.Value("name")

 Steps to add user-defined environment variables in the script: